nivlaoh/angular2-material-dashboard/README.md

 - h5webstorage
 - font-awesome

+Using the credentials to login:
+Username: angular
+Password: test

 ## Run
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.